 The following resources are currently available to faculty and staff, as well as entire departments to help enhance diversity, equity and inclusion:

 - Educational classes: A variety of courses on diversity, equity and inclusion are available to faculty and staff for all schools, colleges and units free of charge.
 Current topics include unconscious bias, intercultural awareness and bystander intervention.

-- New "DEI: The Basics" online course: This online module provides an introductory look at our initiative and helps clearly define what we mean by “diversity, equity and inclusion" and takes less than 15 minutes to complete.
+- Diversity, Equity and Inclusion (DEI): The Basics - Part 1: This online module provides an introductory look at our initiative and helps clearly define what we mean by “diversity, equity and inclusion" and takes less than 15 minutes to complete.
 Discussion guides are available for participants and facilitators working with in small groups or huddles.